WTCN-computational-anatomy-group/kevin-cuda/spm_shoot_greens_with_boundaries/README.md

-# Shooting with sliding boundaries
+# Shooting with sliding boundary

  <br>